You at 31 weeks pregnant

 Here’s what’s going on for your baby:

-- Your baby’s eyes are open, and its pupils can respond to light.
+- Your baby’s eyes are open, and their pupils can respond to light.

-- Your baby’s brain is developing rapidly, making lots of connections and sending lots of signals.
+- Your baby’s brain is developing rapidly, making a lot of connections and sending a lot of signals.

 - Loud noises nearby might make your baby startle.